NitzanHen/agrippa.dev/src/pages/getting-started.md

   plugins: [new PostCommandPlugin("code -r <componentPath>")], });
 ```
+(note the new import of `PostCommandPlugin` from `agrippa`!)

-As seen in the example, a post command as declared as a plugin - the `PostCommandPlugin`, which is one of Agrippa's [[Built-in plugins]].
+As seen in the example, a post command as declared as a plugin - the `PostCommandPlugin`, which is one of Agrippa's built-in plugins.
 The argument passed to its constructor is the command to run - in our case the `code` command, which launches VS Code at the path passed to it. `<componentPath>` is the path of the component declaration file.

 Let's see it in action!
 In your terminal, create yet another component: